Diversity and Inclusion in the Workplace: The Latest Best Practices

 The obvious identifiers include an individual’s ethnicity, gender, and age, but it really goes a lot further.
-There are internal characteristics like gender, age, race, sexual orientation, and physical attributes and then there are external dimensions such as religion, geographic location, education, work experiences, hobbies, and personal habits.
+There are internal characteristics like gender, age, race, sexual orientation, and physical attributes and then there are external dimensions such as religion, geographic location, education and qualifications, work experiences, hobbies, and personal habits.

 It is this combination of both external and internal factors that make each person different and allows us to offer our employers with diverse ideas and views.
 A person’s background, experiences, perspectives, ideas, and lifestyles significantly affect the impact they can have on their employer, and it’s the employer’s responsibility to welcome and accept these differences through inclusion.

 Today’s social climate is ripe for this topic.
 We have societal movements such as #metoo, Black Lives Matter, along with gender equality.

 From an HR and Recruiting practitioner perspective, we’ve seen diversity evolve over the years: